khushiiik/khushi-koriya/README.md

 ## 🌱 Current Learning Journey
 I'm diving deep into Java and React to strengthen my full-stack development skills while exploring UI/UX design principles to craft intuitive user experiences.
 My self-taught design journey with Figma has led me to create visually engaging posters.

-## 💡 Projects
+# 💡 Projects

+## School Management System
-- **School Management System:** Developed a comprehensive student management system during my BCA, implementing effective data handling and user interface.
+Developed a comprehensive student management system during my BCA.
+Implemented effective data handling and user interface.

+## Event Management System
-- **Event Management System:** Created an event management platform that streamlined event planning and execution.
+Created an event management platform that streamlined event planning and execution.

+## Personal Projects
-- **Personal Projects:** Built a responsive car webpage and a Netflix clone to practice and showcase front-end development skills.
+- **Car Webpage:** Built a responsive car webpage using HTML, CSS, and Bootstrap to practice and showcase front-end development skills.
+- **Netflix Clone:** Developed a static Netflix clone using HTML and CSS to mimic the Netflix homepage.
+- **Voice-Activated Assistant:** Created a simple voice-activated assistant using Python.
+It can execute commands such as opening websites, scheduling reminders, and playing music.

+## Design Projects
-- **Design Projects:** Self-taught Figma to design posters for Coca-Cola, Nike shoes, headphones, and Starbucks, enhancing my visual design capabilities.
+- **Figma Posters:** Self-taught Figma to design posters for Coca-Cola, Nike shoes, headphones, and Starbucks, enhancing my visual design capabilities.

 ## 🎯 Career Goals
 I aim to leverage my academic background and growing skill set to contribute to innovative projects as an intern or junior developer.
 My goal is to evolve into a proficient developer and eventually take on a senior role where I can lead the creation of software solutions that simplify everyday life.